CANTON A majority of St. Lawrence County legislators are in favor of raising the states minimum wage as proposed by Gov. Andrew M. Cuomo.

 Republicans opposed to the increase did not argue that minimum wage workers do not deserve a raise, but worried that the percentage increase is too high and could have the unintended consequence of raising prices as employers pass along their costs.

 I just dont think this is the time to do it given the economic fix were in, Mr. Lightfoot said.
 I dont see where this is the answer.

-Legislator Donald A. Peck, R-Gouverneur, said he had worried as well about the percentage increase proposed by Gov. Cuomo but that several Gouverneur businesses told him they were already paying hourly salaries above the minimum wage, ranging from $8.35 to $8.50.
+Legislator Donald A. Peck, R-Gouverneur, said that he had worried as well about the percentage increase proposed by Gov. Cuomo but that several Gouverneur businesses told him they already were paying hourly salaries above the minimum wage, ranging from $8.35 to $8.50.

-Job losses often threatened by businesses facing increases in the minimum wage rarely happen, Legislator Stephen M. Putman, D-Canton, said.
+Job losses often threatened by businesses facing increases in the minimum wage rarely happen, said Legislator Stephen M. Putman, D-Canton.

 People earning minimum wage tend to spend every penny they earn, which pumps more money into the economy, he said.

-The lowest paid workers in New York state need this, said Legislator Frederick S. Morrill, D-DeKalb Junction.
+The lowest paid workers in New York state need this, Legislator Frederick S. Morrill, D-DeKalb Junction, said.